LuisGaravaso/energy-data-analysis/README.md

 ## Usage

 Just open the Jupyter Notebook and use the predefined functions `etl` and `plotting_prep` with a `Location` of your choice.

+## Results

+This versions' analysis tried to answer the following questions:

+1. Are we, Brazilians, investing in Energy generation?
+2. Are we getting more efficient in our production?
+3. Brazil is well known for its renewable energy sources, but are we still on the podium?
+4. Which other countries should we look to?

+And the answers were:

+1. Yes, but not doing it properly
+2. The results were ambiguous therefore require further analysis
+3. We lost our position recently to Colombia and New Zealand
+4. We should definitely look to Norway, New Zealand and Colombia

+Check the [Medium Post](https://medium.com/@luisgaravaso/this-will-make-us-brazilians-rethink-our-energy-investments-525b9c49a087) about it.

 ## Collaborating